Zone 414

-Zone 414 is a 2021 American science fiction neo-noir thriller film directed by Andrew Baird in his feature-film debut, and written by Bryan Edward Hill.
+Zone 414 is a 2021 American tech noir thriller film directed by Andrew Baird in his feature-film debut, and written by Bryan Edward Hill.
 It stars Guy Pearce, Matilda Lutz, Jonathan Aris and Travis Fimmel.
 The film is about a wealthy robot designer who hires a private investigator to find his adult daughter, who goes missing inside a walled city where humans can hire humanoid robots for sexual pleasure.

-It was released in the United States on September 3, 2021 by Saban Films.
+It was released in the United States by Saban Films on September 3, 2021.

 Synopsis

-Zone 414 is a walled city of state-of-the-art humanoid robots which cater to wealthy clients, providing companionship and sex.
-When the genius inventor who created the robots and whose corporation runs Zone 414 realizes that his adult daughter Melissa has gone missing inside Zone 414, he hires private investigator David Carmichael to bring her home.
-David is a former police detective who was forced to retire after he caused the death of his police partner and a criminal during a hostage-taking.
-He is still troubled by his wife's suicide, and his refusal of alcoholic drinks suggests he may be trying to stop drinking.
+Zone 414 is a walled city of state-of-the-art androids, humanoid robots which cater to wealthy clients, providing companionship and sex.
+The Zone is run by a corporation owned by the androids' inventor, Marlon Veidt, and his brother, the psychologist Joseph Veidt.
+Marlon realizes that his adult daughter Melissa has gone missing inside Zone 414.
+He hires private investigator David Carmichael to bring her home.
+David is a former police detective who was forced to retire after he caused the death of his police partner and a criminal during a hostage situation.
+He is also a recovering alcoholic who is troubled by his wife's suicide.

 The Veidt Corporation tests David by asking him to shoot a woman who pleads for her life.
 He deduces that she must be a lifelike android and shoots her, passing the test.
-Psychologist Joseph Veidt then interviews David to see if he is suitable for the job, which requires discretion and willingness to work outside of the law.
-When he passes both tests, he meets Veidt's inventor brother Marlon, who tells him that his adult daughter Melissa has gone missing inside Zone 414.
-He wants David to find her without involving the police, fearing that news of a missing person in Zone 414 might lead to a crackdown on the zone's regulatory exemptions.
+Joseph Veidt then interviews and psychologically profiles David to see if he is suitable for the job, which requires discretion and a willingness to work outside of the law.
+When he passes both tests, he meets Marlon, who describes his assignment.
+He wants David to find Melissa without involving the police, fearing that news of a missing person in Zone 414 might lead to a crackdown on the zone's regulatory exemptions.

 David pairs up with Jane, a highly advanced and self-aware robot, to find Melissa.
 Jane has developed human-like emotions that transcend the simulated emotions required in her work as a prostitute.
-She tells David that a man is leaving threatening messages for her and that she has become afraid for her safety.
+She tells David that a man is leaving threatening messages for her.
+Believing herself to be the target of a stalker, she has become afraid for her safety.